annethereshewent/nds-plus/README.md

 # NDS Plus

 This is a DS emulator written in Rust!
 Binaries for Mac and Windows are now available.
 Go to releases and download the appropriate zip file for your operating system and unzip the files.
-You will need to have copies of the bios7, bios9, and firmware binaries in the root directory of the executable.

-Once that's complete, open the executable as usual.
-Alternatively, run the executable in the command line with the path to a ROM as the first argument.
-Linux users will have to compile their own binary from the desktop directory either using `cargo build --release` or `cargo run --release <path to rom>`.
-Make sure to have the bios and firmware binaries in the desktop directory as usual.
+To build in Linux, simply type `cargo build --release` and make sure you put the executable, `game_db.json`, and the `/freebios` directory all in the same directory.

+## Getting Started

+### Windows Users

+Extract the zip to a directory of your choice and open the executable from either the command line or GUI.
+The command line accepts the following arguments: `.\nds-plus.exe <path to rom file> [--start-bios]`

+### Mac Users

+Simply extract the zip and open the .app file and everything should work out of the box.
+Please see section "Using your own binary files" for how to use your own provided binary files.

+The --start-bios argument will boot up the firmware instead of performing a direct boot.
+In order to use the firmware, you will need to provide your own firmware and bios files.

+Please see the section below on how to use your own files.

-## Web Client
+### Web Client

 To test the latest version of the emulator on web, go to https://nds-emulator.onrender.com.
 You will need copies of the ARM7 and ARM9 BIOSes as well as the DS firmware.

+## Using your own binary files

+Make sure that your binary files are named `bios7.bin` for the ARM7 bios, `bios9.bin` for the ARM9 bios, and `firmware.bin` for the firmware.

+### Windows

+For Windows, simply put the files in the same directory as the executable.

+### Mac

+For Mac, you will need to open the .app file by right clicking on it, hit "Show Package Contents," then go to the Contents/MacOS directory.
+Copy the files over there and you should be good to go!

 ## Features